miricodefr/ITC-4214-Website/README.md

 # ITC-4214-Website
 Midterm project of Internet Programming

-This midterm porject will be about **Do It For You** - an ai website maker.
+This midterm porject will be about **Fit The Need** - an ai website maker.

 Requirements: